COVID-19 Rapid Action Patient Dispatch Solution

 There are a few Key Performance Indicators (KPIs) that we will be measuring:

-o Number of users searching for an hospital (number of unique users who engage with our app in a one day, and those who do over a 30-day window)
+- Number of users searching for a vaccine distribution hospital (number of unique users who engage with our app in a one day, and those who do over a 30-day window)

-o Number of users that searched and also checked-into hospitals (location-based tracking and/or quick multiple-choice feedback through app)
+- Number of users that searched and also made vaccine appointment bookings (location-based tracking and/or quick multiple-choice feedback through app)

 We imagine our solution to offer seamless home to healthcare center experience for patients.
 This will help patients throughout their pre-admission process.
 We are planning to begin our impact in India, and eventually expand to help global communities.
 This will be beneficial for both patients and hospitals and will propel India’s healthcare system forward.
-Finally, by continuously measuring our KPIs with the help of analytics and patient feedback, we can gather enough information to drive better decisions and guide the development of our application.
+Through active focus on measuring and evolving our KPIs with the help of analytics and patient feedback, we can gather enough information to drive better decisions and guide the development of our application.

 The main regulation applicable for this work is the US HIPAA around the storage and use of personal data.
 India’s health data security laws are not as stringent, but by using HIPAA as our standard, we can further mitigate the risks associated with handling patient data.